Essential Tools for Framer Website Performance (2026)

 • SEO: Reviews metadata, structured data, and mobile-friendliness.

-Since 25% of Lighthouse’s Performance Score is based on Core Web Vitals, optimising for LCP, FID, and CLS directly boosts both user experience and SEO rankings.
+Since 25% of Lighthouse’s Performance Score is based on Core Web Vitals, optimizing for LCP, FID, and CLS directly boosts both user experience and SEO rankings.

 3.2 Using Lighthouse with Framer Previews